f5devcentral/f5-agility-labs-irules/docs/class2/module2/lab2.rst

   instances where a JavaScript agent needs to send the cookie, like in side-channel Ajax requests, but if not, this flag is highly useful.

 So putting these attributes together might look something like this:

 ``Set-Cookie: foo=bar; path=/; secure; httponly``

-I’ve removed the **expires** attribute because file-based cookies are almost always a bad idea.
-And I removed the **domain** attribute because there are better and more secure ways to do single sign-on.
-So in this example, I’m setting a cookie called “foo” with a value of “bar”, that is scoped to all paths within this host (path=/), and will only be transmitted over HTTPS and only to non-script agents.
+we have removed the **expires** attribute because file-based cookies are almost always a bad idea.
+And we removed the **domain** attribute because there are better and more secure ways to do single sign-on.
+So in this example, we are setting a cookie called “foo” with a value of “bar”, that is scoped to all paths within this host (path=/), and will only be transmitted over HTTPS and only to non-script agents.
 As I mentioned a few times, there’s simply no substitute for a good security product (ie.